Igor Rostislavovich Shafarevich: in Memoriam: Non-mathematical activity

-In October 1992 Shafarevich joined the organizing committee of the National Salvation Front representing various ideological doctrines.
-In a statement signed by Shafarevich, the Front demanded that Yeltsin and the government accept the responsibility for the hardship of ordinary citizens brought about over the past years by the radical economic policy and suggested that the Front was ready to take on new executive power to prevent the country from collapsing.
-As Krista Berglund suggests ``the moderation and sanity penetrating the Front's statement together with lucid style and many formulations and emphases familiar from Shafarevich's statements make it plausible that he significantly contributed to it."
-In response, Yeltsin promptly banned the Front through a decree.
-Of course, this was the period when Yeltsin was trying to consolidate the powers granted to him after the August Putsch while his relationship with the State Duma (the lower house of the Federal Assembly of Russia) had reached its worst.
-But for Shafarevich, according to his statement at the Front's press-conference, this was the repeat of his experience as a dissident 20 year ago.
-The subsequent confrontation between Yeltsin and the State Duma led Yeltsin to the decision to hold a referendum that should confirm his power over the State Duma.
-Shafarevich vehemently opposed this referendum by demanding general elections of the President and the new Duma instead.
-As is well-known this confrontation ended in the bloodshed near the building of the Parliament that left hundreds dead.
-Although the Front did not play any organizational role in this conflict, many of its members participated on the side of the Parliament, subsequently compromising the Front itself.
-Following an unsuccessful attempt to get elected to the new Parliament as a representative of the Party of the Constitutional Democracy, Shafarevich ended his political activity.
+In October 1992, Shafarevich joined the organizing committee of the National Salvation Front, representing various ideological doctrines.
+Very soon, by decree, Yeltsin banned the Front.
+In his statement at the Front's press conference, Shafarevich compared this with his experience as a dissident 20 years ago.
+At that time, Yeltsin was able to consolidate his power granted to him after the August Putsch, and his relationship with the Congress of the Deputies (DUMA) had reached its worst.
+The statement of the organizing committee, signed by Shafarevich, demanded that Yeltsin and his government take responsibility for the hardship of ordinary people and suggested that the Front is ready to take the new executive power to prevent the country from collapsing.

+As Krista Berglund suggests ``the moderation and sanity penetrating the Front's statement, together with lucid style and many formulations and emphases familiar from Shafarevich's statements, make it plausible that he significantly contributed to it."
+The subsequent confrontation between Yeltsin and the Congress of the Deputies led to Yeltsin's decision to have a referendum that chose his power over the power of the Congress.
+To this referendum, Shafarevich vehemently opposed by demanding that there must be general elections for the President and the new Congress.
+As is well-known, this confrontation had ended in the bloodshed near the building of the Parliament that left hundreds dead.
+Although the Front did not play any organizational role in this conflict, many of its members participated in it on the side of the Parliament, compromising the Front itself.
+After an unsuccessful attempt to be elected as a representative of the Party of Constitutional Democracy in the new Parliament, Shafarevich ended his political activity.
+Ten years later, when asked by Krista Berglund whether he had a feeling that this thing [participating in political organizations] was not quite "my own", his emphatically agreed, except when the time he participated in the National Salvation Front.
+After 1995, Shafarevich left all the political parties.
+However, since 2012, he agreed to be on the editorial board of the journal ``Questions of Nationalism'' of the National Democratic Party of Konstantin Krylov.